amloria/amloria/README.md

 - 👋 Hi there!
-I'm Agustin, a junior Fullstack Web Developer based in Brittany.
+I'm Agustin, a Software Developer based in Brittany.
-- 👾 I’m interested in Web and Software Development, JavaScript, React, Node.js, Express, MongoDB, APIs and tech in general !
+- 👾 I’m interested in JavaScript, TypeScript, React, Next.js, Angular, UX-UI, accessibility and scalability !
-- 🌱 I’m currently learning TypeScript and Software Architecture using Industry-Standard Patterns.
+- 🌱 Permanently willing to learn new thing and improve my skills.
 - 🎯 My goal is to help people by creating accessible, high quality and performing web applications.
-- 📫 How to reach me: https://amloria.com

 <!---
 amloria/amloria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.